 There are numerous ways to approach a VC.
 Usually, these corporations will open up rounds throughout the year, allowing the companies to submit their pitches and business plans.
 If a VC company is interested in a ‘candidate’, the investor may then conduct a thorough investigation and undergo meetings to better understand the product idea in detail.

-Accordingly, entrepreneurs need to be well-versed with regard to their products before looking for VC funding, so they can defend their product idea, withstand the competition in the industry, and gain the trust of the investors.
+Accordingly, entrepreneurs need to be well-versed about their products before looking for VC funding, so they can defend their product idea, compete in the post-pandemic landscape, and gain the trust of the investors.

 That's A Wrap